Welcome to your self-guided class! I hope this note will help you make good use of this course.

 The class materials are organized by week in the modules tab on the left side of your screen.
 Take some time to review the entire course, and then begin with the Class 1, Segment 1 video.
 The length of each video is listed in minutes and seconds for your convenience.

 You will receive the Listening to Children e-booklets in .pdf format.
 They’re short.
 They’ll help you build a more complete understanding of your child’s emotional workings, and they are yours to keep.
 Please do read them: there's a fuller explanation of the Parenting by Connection approach than we can convey in short videos.
 Feel free to download the .pdf file to your desktop or e-reader.

 To build a Listening Partnership, we recommend asking a fellow parent you respect to try the experiment with you.
 Ask them to read Listening Partnerships for Parents, and dive in!
 If you can’t think of someone you’d like to have as your Listening Partner, join our online community (Links to an external site.), and register to find parents who are looking for a Listening Partner.

 In Modules, at the end of each week's video list, you’ll find the charts I refer to in the videos, so you can review them without hunting for them.
 These charts stay with our classroom.

-If you have practical questions, you can join our Discussion Group (Links to an external site.) and post them, or search the archives there on the topic of sleep, so you can access over 5 years of posts and discussions on that topic.
+If you have practical questions, you can join one of our free Discussion Groups. and post them, or search the archives there on the topic of sleep, so you can access over 5 years of posts and discussions on that topic.
 Our blog (Links to an external site.) has some parent stories that may illustrate how a parent can use our Listening Tools in a situation like yours.
 We cannot answer questions posted in this classroom.